Kathirvel-Muthukaruppan/Kathirvel-Muthukaruppan/README.md

 - 💞️ I’m looking to collaborate on exciting Java projects that challenge me to expand my skill set and contribute to impactful software development initiatives.
 - 📫 How to reach me Feel free to connect with me on LinkedIn (@Kathirvel M)or drop me an email at kathirvelm2908@gmail.com.
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact:  I love exploring different programming languages and experimenting with new technologies in my free tim
+- ⚡ Fun fact:  I love exploring different programming languages and experimenting with new technologies in my free time.

 <!---
 Kathirvel-Muthukaruppan/Kathirvel-Muthukaruppan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.